-A Step-By-Step Guide to U.S. Copyright Registration for Self-Publishers
+An Author’s Guide to U.S. Copyright Registration when you Self-Publish

 With the perceived risk among writers of copyright infringement so extremely high it's no wonder self-publishers are increasingly concerned about making sure their work is copyrighted.

 Easy and affordable to do it yourself

 Many self-publishing service companies now offer copyright services, but you don't need to use them.
 While they charge up to $150 for the service, it costs only $35 to easily do it yourself.

 In reality, though, you might not even need to register a copyright.
 U.S. copyright law states that copyright exists from the moment the work is created, "without any action taken by the author, the moment it is fixed in a tangible form so that it is perceptible either directly or with the aid of a machine or device."